Tierran/Ironclaw2E-FoundryVTT-System/README.md

 Ironclaw's initiative system is supported, both the normal side-based and the alternate classic style.
 Configuring the specifics is done through the combat tracker settings as normal, the system supporting a few different ways to classify sides in a battle.
 The system also auto-rolls the initiative check for battle participants when 'rolling' initiative.
 The Combat Tracker will show the result of the initiative check before the initiative itself, either as the number of successes, or as Tie (T), Failure (F), or Botch (B).

 The system has support for the Drag Ruler module (https://github.com/manuelVo/foundryvtt-drag-ruler).
 The distance colors represent Stride (blue), Stride+Dash (green), Run (yellow) and over max distance (red).
 The system has support for the Chat Commands module (https://github.com/League-of-Foundry-Developers/Chat-Commands-Lib).
 If present and active, the system will register "/iroll", "/actorroll" and "/itemuse" commands.

-Still probably lots of WIP in the project...
+The system has support for the Combat Utility Belt module (https://github.com/League-of-Foundry-Developers/Chat-Commands-Lib), specifically for its Enhanced Conditions system.
+If present and active, the system will try to use the EC for conditions.
+Proper setup explained below.

+Some aspects are still almost certainly WIP.

 ### How to roll